 Flavorful homemade furikake recipe.
-Made with kombu and katsuobushi, this quintessential Japanese rice seasoning is fabulous on rice, onigiri, ramen, soup, salad, popcorn and more.
+Made with kombu and katsuobushi, this quintessential Japanese rice seasoning is fabulous on rice, onigiri, udon noodle, soup, salad, popcorn and more.

 Furikake is the nutty, crunchy and umami-packed Japanese seasoning that is used to season rice.
 Although it is primary called the rice seasoning, furikake is literally the salt and pepper in the Japanese kitchen.
 It is so versatile that you can use the seasoning to instantly perk up the most bland dish.